lightbits/lightbits.github.io/euler/euler.markdown

     x[n+1] = x[n] - gain*2*x[n]

-and indeed this will make f(x) smaller (or bigger, if you set the gain too high.
+and indeed this will make f(x) smaller (or bigger, if you're not careful.
 Decent software packages, like matlab or numpy, do additional checks and number-massaging to protect you from stuff like that).

 <!-- One such parametrization is the *rotation matrix*: a 3x3 matrix of mutually perpendicular and unit length columns.
 This is not a nice parametrization, because not all 3x3 matrices are valid rotation matrices.
 So if you, say, wanted to generate a random rotation, you could not just sample 9 numbers and put them in a matrix. -->